ckeditor/ckeditor5/docs/features/index.md

 {@img assets/img/features-spellcheck-multilanguage.png 800 CKEditor 5 spell-checking feature.}

-That your progress and changes dane in the content with the {@link features/revision-history revision history} feature.
+Track your progress and changes done in the content with the {@link features/revision-history revision history} feature.
 This modern and robust document versioning tools lets you create named versions, compare changes and restore previous document versions at ease, tracking all progress &mdash; also when multiple editors work together.

 {@img assets/img/features-revision-history.png 800 CKEditor 5 document versioning feature.}